core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 With the exception of the authentication credential of the sender endpoint, a receiver endpoint can derive a complete Security Context from a received Group OSCORE message and the Common Context (see {{ssec-establishment-context-parameters}}).

-The authentication credentials in the Recipient Contexts can be retrieved from the Group Manager (see {{group-manager}}) upon joining the group.
-An authentication credential can alternatively be acquired from the Group Manager at a later time, for example the first time a message is received from a particular endpoint in the group (see {{ssec-verify-request}} and {{ssec-verify-response}}).
+The authentication credentials in the Recipient Contexts may be retrieved from the Group Manager (see {{group-manager}}) upon joining the group or at a later time, for example the first time a message is received from a particular endpoint in the group (see {{ssec-verify-request}} and {{ssec-verify-response}}).

 For severely constrained devices, it may be infeasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's authentication credential.
 Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's authentication credential in order to have it available to verify subsequent messages from that endpoint.